Your Guide To Designing, Making & Selling Laser Cut Products

 Laser Cut A Cardboard Proof

-Take a really good look at the initial design.
+When the cardboard parts arrive, take a really good look at the initial design.
 Is it what you envisioned?
+Are the parts’ size and proportions correct?
 Do any slotted parts fit together perfectly?
 If not, now is the time to adjust it so it better aligns with what you had intended.
 The result of this revised design will naturally be a new prototype, followed by another round of assessment.
 Continue revising the design until you’re confident in the quality of your product.

 The First Delivery From Your Personal Factory